Steve-Kirby/Steve-Kirby.github.io/Coursework-Year1.md

 </div>
 <div class="col-xs-6">
 <h3>Assignment 1 - Tax Chart and Calculator</h3>
-<p>The First coursework we were tasked with in Java involved creating a Tax Calculator which then displayed a bar chart showing income and amount to pay.</p>
+<p>The first coursework we were tasked with in Java involved creating a Tax Calculator which then displayed a bar chart showing income and amount to pay.</p>
 </div>
 </div>
 <div class="row">